alexle/alexle.github.com/posts/tips-for-hiking-your-first-14er.markdown

    width=600
    height=319></amp-img>
 </a>
+<div class="separator">Picture of summit on my hike up Quandary Peak</a></div>

 Hiking up a 14er is an exhilarating experience.
 It's been a couple days since my [first 14er][1] and I thought I'd share what worked for me on the trip and what I'd do differently next time.

 ###1.
 Start Early###
-It's one of the most important rules of 14ers for reason.
-In Colorado, these storms roll in like clockwork after 12pm, even in the summer months.
+It's the most important 14ers rule for a reason.
+In Colorado, storms roll in like clockwork after 12pm, even in the summer months.
 Getting caught in a rain or lightning storm with no shelter on top of a mountain is dangerous.
-Leaving the trailhead by 6-7am is generally recommended for an average length hike to ensure you're off the summit in time.
+Plan to leave the trailhead by 6-7am for an average length hike to ensure you're off the summit in time.
 Most hikers estimate one hour per 1000 feet of elevation gain.

 ###2.
 Know Your Water Needs###
 The general rule of thumb is 1 liter (34oz) of water for every 3 miles you hike.
 I found my sweet spot to be around 10oz for each mile, with maybe 0.5 liter extra for emergency.
 Pre-hydrating before the hike goes a long way and reduces liquid to carry (each liter weighs 2lbs).
 Water requirements ultimately depend on personal needs and how warm/humid the weather is.